 The narrower claim is that these indicators all matter for middle-class reproduction, and several are weakening at the same time.
 That matters for AI because productivity can rise while the social machinery that turns growth into broad security weakens.
 In a task-based view of automation, the key question is whether technology only substitutes for labour in existing tasks, or whether it also creates new labour-intensive tasks, occupations and career ladders.
 AI’s middle-class effect will depend on that balance.

 This is why the country story matters.
 AI is arriving into systems where parts of the social contract were already fraying.
 In advanced economies, it may compress entry-level professional work faster than institutions can redesign career pathways.
 In emerging economies, it may threaten a services-led ascent that has not yet delivered for some of the largest young cohorts in history.
-David Autor’s argument that AI could rebuild middle-class work if deliberately designed around worker expertise is the important counterpoint: the outcome is not technologically predetermined.
+David Autor’s argument that AI could rebuild middle-class work if deliberately designed around worker expertise is the important counterpoint: by extending the reach of workers with foundational expertise into decision-making tasks currently reserved for elite professionals.

 The pressure is broad.
 The exposure is uneven.
 The next question is where each society allows the pressure to show up.